BrenPatF/powershell_utils/TrapitUtils/README.md

 <img src="png/folders-TrapitUtils.png">

 There are four subfolders below the trapit root folder, which has README and module:
-- `examples`: Two working powershell examples are included in their own subfolders, with both test scripts and a main script that shows how the unit under test would normally be called
+- `examples`: Two working PowerShell examples are included in their own subfolders, with both test scripts and a main script that shows how the unit under test would normally be called
 - `node_modules`: npm root
 - `png`: This holds the image files for the README
 - `unit_test`: Root folder for unit testing of the Get-UT_TemplateObject function, with subfolder having the results files